Your Preferred Showroom

 For further assistance, submit a request to Pella Corporation's customer support team or call (877)-473-5527.

 The thumbturn lock is located behind or above the door handle.
 To lock the door, turn the thumbturn lock to a vertical locked position.
 The locking system will engage when the door is closed.
 To unlock the door, turn the thumbturn lock in the opposite direction to a horizontal position.

 If your sliding patio door is equipped with a footbolt lock, it has two positions.
 One allows the door to be latched when it's about 3 inches open; the other provides extra security when the door is fully closed.

 To engage the lock, move the lock handle toward the side of the door.
 To disengage the lock, move the lock handle toward the center of the door.

 Review the Sliding Patio Door Screen section of the Pella Window and Patio Door Owner's Manual for additional details about the operation and care of your sliding patio door.
-If you continue to have difficulty, request a service visit or call (800) 242-1008 to find a Pella service location nearest you.
+If you continue to have difficulty, request a service visit consultation from your local showroom or call (800) 242-1008 to find a Pella service location nearest you.

 Download instructions for the material and vintage of your sliding patio door.

 We try to include information for a large portion of our various products and vintages; however, we do not have every older set of instructions available online.
 If you have questions regarding a non-current product not found on our site, submit a request to Pella Corporation's customer support team or call (877)-473-5527 for further assistance.